-The Company's objectives when managing capital are to: (i) maintain a capital structure that provides financing options to the Company for accessing capital, on commercially reasonable terms, without exceeding its debt capacity, or taking on undue risks; (ii) maintain financial flexibility in order to preserve its ability to meet financial obligations; and (iii) deploy capital to provide an appropriate investment return to its shareholders.
+The Company's objectives when managing capital are to: (i) maintain a capital structure that provides financing options to the Company for accessing capital, on commercially reasonable terms, without exceeding its debt capacity, or taking on undue risks; (ii) maintain financial flexibility in order to preserve its ability to meet financial obligations;

+and (iii) deploy capital to provide an appropriate investment return to its shareholders.

 The Company's financial strategy is designed to maintain a flexible capital structure consistent with the objectives stated above and to respond to changes in economic conditions.
-In order to maintain or adjust its capital structure, the Company has issued additional shares.
-The Company's financing and refinancing decisions are made on a specific transaction basis and depend on such things as the Company's needs and market and economic conditions at the time of the transaction.
+In order to maintain or adjust its capital structure, the transaction basis and depend on such things as the Company's needs and market and economic conditions at the time of the transaction.